petersuhm/commentable/README.md

 If you wish to overwrite the `Comment` class provided by Commentable, you can do so by implementing the `CommentInterface`interface in your own `Comment` model.

+## Support and suggestions

+If you have any problems, or if you have some suggestions, discover a bug etc., feel free to open an issue!